lex00/cloudformation_dataclasses/docs/PHILOSOPHY.md

 That requires artifacts both humans and agents can reason about - at every stage of the workflow.

 Choose your tools accordingly.

----

-## Attribution Notes

-### Statements requiring citation if used directly:
-- Rich Hickey quotes from "Simple Made Easy"
-- Kelsey Hightower quotes from interviews
-- Charity Majors quotes from blog posts
-- All linked source material

-### Technical foundations:
-- Eric V. Smith - [PEP 557: Data Classes](https://peps.python.org/pep-0557/) - The dataclasses module that makes this project possible

-### Original observations (safe to use without citation):
-- Infrastructure code has become write-only
-- The ops/dev divide is linguistic, not organizational
-- Deployment is a solved problem; template authoring isn't
-- The best infrastructure tool is one you can delete and replace
-- No state files.
-No daemon processes.
-No control planes to manage.
-- "47 scripts" pattern observation
-- Human-agent collaboration framing

----

-## TODO

-- [ ] Review all quotes for accuracy against original sources
-- [ ] Seek permission for any extended quotes
-- [ ] Find additional supporting voices
-- [ ] Refine narrative flow
-- [ ] Decide on final title and tone